Ines-Akaichi/GUCON-star/README.md

 # GUCON-star

-Here, we present a comprehensive framework called GUCON (Generic Graph Pattern based Policy Framework for Usage Control)-Star that focuses on specifying and enforcing usage control policies in various domains.
+Here, we present a comprehensive framework called GUCON (Generic Graph Pattern based Policy Framework for Usage Control)-Star that focuses on specifying and enforcing usage control policies in various domains based on different types of constraints.
 The GUCON framework leverages the power of graph patterns to provide flexible and adaptable policy specification and enforcement mechanisms.
 By representing policies as graph patterns, we enable the expression of complex relationships and dependencies between different elements of the system.
 This approach will allow a fine-grained control over the usage of resources, ensuring compliance with specific requirements and restrictions.
 GUCOn-Star is built on top of [GUCON](https://link.springer.com/chapter/10.1007/978-3-031-45072-3_3).

 ## Scope
+For now, GUCON-Star only implements the complaince checker using temporal constraints.

 # Use Case